akayibrahim/Solid-Principles-Tutorial/README.md

 # SOLID Principles Tutorial

-## Single Responsibility
+## Single Responsibility Principle
 Definition: A class should have only one reason to change.
 Meaning: **ONE FUNCTION/CLASS = ONE RESPONSIBILITY**

 Problem: We have a message class below that it can prepare, print and send message.
-Each of these futures should be a separate class.

 ```java
 public class SRPProblem {